Junqo-org/junqo-platform/docs/developer/index.md

 > Project structure diagram

-- `back`: Runs the Graphql API server to communicate with the database.
+- `back`: Runs the REST API server to communicate with the database.
 - `front`: Runs the web server / Flutter app seen by the user.
 - `docs`: Contains the documentation of the project.
 - `docker-compose.yaml`: The main file to deploy the project in production mode.